Dublin: Climate

 The highest temperature officially recorded in Dublin is 33.1 C on 18 July 2022, at the Phoenix Park.
 A non-official record of 33.5 C was recorded at Phoenix Park in July 1876.

 Dublin's sheltered location on the east coast makes it the driest place in Ireland, receiving only about half the rainfall of the west coast.
 Ringsend in the south of the city records the lowest rainfall in the country, with an average annual precipitation of 683 mm.
 The average annual precipitation in the city centre is 726 mm.
 At Merrion Square, the wettest year and driest year on record occurred within 5 years of each other.
 1953 receiving just 463.1 mm of rainfall, while 1958 recorded 1022.5 mm.
 The main precipitation in winter is rain.
 Snow showers occur between November and March.
 Hail is more common than snow.
 Strong Atlantic winds are most common in autumn.
-These winds can affect Dublin, but due to its easterly location, it is least affected compared to other parts of the country.
+These winds can affect Dublin, but because of its easterly location, it is the least affected part of the country.
 In winter, easterly winds render the city colder and more prone to snow showers.

 Dublin has long summer days and short winter days.
 Based on satellite observations, Met Éireann estimates that Dublin's coastal areas typically receive over 1,600 hours of sunshine per year, with the climate getting progressively duller inland.
 Dublin airport, located north of the city and about 10 km from the coast, records an average of 1,485 hours of sunshine per year.
 The station at Dublin airport has been maintaining climate records since November 1941.
 The sunniest year on record was 1,740 hours in 1959.
 The dullest year was 1987 with 1,240 hours of sunshine.
-The lowest amount of monthly sunshine on record was 16.4 hours in January 1996.
+The lowest monthly total of sunshine on record was 16.4 hours in January 1996.
 The highest was 305.9 hours in July 1955.

 In the 20th century, smog and air-pollution were an issue in the city, precipitating a ban on bituminous fuels across Dublin.
 The ban was implemented in 1990 to address black smoke concentrations, that had been linked to cardiovascular and respiratory deaths in residents.
-Since the ban, non-trauma death rates, respiratory death rates and cardiovascular death rates have declined – by an estimated 350 deaths annually.
+Since the ban, non-trauma death rates, respiratory death rates, and cardiovascular death rates have declined by an estimated 350 deaths annually.